Accessibility describes whether a website, mobile, tablet or other digital application can be used by people of all abilities and disabilities.

-Changing colours, font, text size and other settings
+Changing colours, font and text size

 If you have any problems using the site, we’d really like to know.
 We’ll try and sort it out quickly and offer you advice.

 You can email us at email@example.com or contact us by phone.

 Face to face at a One Stop Shop

 A list of One Stop Shops is available on this site.